MotherDuck-Open-Source/sql-tutorial/sql-and-python.md

 This will give us a DataFrame with the average salary for each department.

 And that's it!
 You've learned how to use Ibis with DuckDB to query and manipulate your data without writing SQL.
 Happy coding!

-# 3. Use DuckDB as the engine, all with DataFrame syntax

-- Pandas, Apache Arrow, Numpy, Polars
-- Ibis
-- PySpark API
-- DuckDB Relational API